nasirnjs/kubernetes/k8s-gke/3-gke-cluster-vpc-private.md

 ```
 3. Create the GKE Subnet.\
 You also already have the command for creating the primary GKE subnet, where the cluster nodes will reside.

+Confirm the details of the existing subnets in your project.\
+`gcloud compute networks subnets list --regions asia-east1 --project aes-test-gke`

 ```
 gcloud compute networks subnets create gke-c1 \
     --project aes-test-gke \